 We have two miles of private access to the Middle Fork of the Dearborn, which is a bit smaller, but holds lot’s of fish.
 This short branch is a phenomenal fishery.
 The fast riffles, deep pools and undercut banks are a fishes’, and a fisherman’s dream.
 Huge rainbows and Brown Trout are eager to smash a hopper floating thru their pool.

-The South Fork of the Dearborn is the smallest branch of the Dearborn, and where we have our semi-permanent base camp for our Big Game Hunts.
-This small stream is brush choked in places, and dotted with beaver dams along the two mile private stretch of this stream.
+The South Fork of the Dearborn is the smallest branch of the Dearborn.
+This small stream is brush-choked in places and dotted with beaver dams along the two-mile private stretch of this stream.
 There are surprisingly large rainbows, browns and brook trout in this small stream that will challenge your stalking and casting skills.

 These Dearborn locations are within a few short miles of each other, so all may be fished from the same camp location.
-Mix up your trip by alternating days wade fishing these areas with days float fishing the “Blue-Ribbon” designated Missouri River, which is less than 20 miles from any of these camp locations, or the Blackfoot, a short hours drive west.
+Mix up your trip by alternating days wade fishing these areas with days float fishing the “Blue-Ribbon” designated Missouri River, which is less than 20 miles from any of these camp locations, or the Blackfoot, a short drive to the west.

 All these options, from the Blackfoot to the three forks of the Dearborn, to the Missouri, can be mixed and matched exactly how you want for as many days as you want.

 Smith Trips are run in cooperation with and under Lewis and Clark National Forest Service Special Permit Holder and outfitter Mike Geary, owner of Lewis and Clark Expeditions.